 OU general education candidates learn about teaching students who are limited English proficient throughout a variety of courses.
 While all of our students are prepared to work with English language learners through various courses, we do not offer a stand a alone endorsement in instruction of limited English proficient students.
-We did however, just create a course called Teaching English Language Learners.
+We created entitled, EDWL 4970 called Teaching English Language Learners PK-12.
 This course examines theory, policy, and pedagogical issues surrounding the education of English Learners, including developing language proficiency, critical teacher reflection, advocacy, and culturally sustaining and translanguaging pedagogy, among other topics.
 Many of our students are encouraged to enroll in this course and some programs have adapted their Programs of Studies to require this course.